 You may never look at a hole puncher the same.

-With this simple tool, your child is working towards a better pencil grip as he plays.
+With this simple tool, your child works towards a better pencil grip as he plays.

 Having fun through experiences is the perfect recipe for learning!